rcpch/.github/profile/README.md

 #### Deprecated dGC repos

+These repositories are deprecated and no longer updated.

 * [digital-growth-charts-react-client-node-server](https://github.com/rcpch/digital-growth-charts-react-client-node-server) this Node.js server was briefly used to proxy requests between the demo site and the live server API, in order to allow us to securely inject API access credentials into the requests.
 Now no longer used because Gravitee.io API Management platform is much better than the old Azure one, so we don't need this.

 * [digital-growth-charts-flask-client](https://github.com/rcpch/digital-growth-charts-flask-client) this was the original [Flask](https://flask.palletsprojects.com/) implementation of the Growth Chart API, which also at one stage included the display elements of the charts.
 We elected later to separate out the display from the API and also to replatform the API onto [FastAPI](https://fastapi.tiangolo.com/).